-That the Board approve the following actions needed to continue proceeding with BAWSCA's potential bond refunding:
+That the Committee recommend that the Board approve the following actions needed to continue proceeding with BAWSCA's potential bond refunding:

-- 1. Adopt Resolution No. 2021-01 authorizing the issuance of the Refunding Revenue Bonds in an amount not to exceed \$180 million and authorizing the forms of the following financing documents provided as attachments to this staff report:
+- Adopt Resolution No. 2021-01 authorizing the issuance of the Refunding Revenue Bonds in an amount not to exceed \$180 million and authorizing the forms of the following financing documents provided as attachments to this staff report:

 - a.
 Second Supplemental Revenue Bond Indenture;

 - b.
-Contract of Purchase;
+Contract of Purchase:

 - c.
 Continuing Disclosure Certificate;

 - d.
 Escrow Agreement

 - e.
 Preliminary Official Statement; and

+- 2. Authorize the CEO/General Manager to execute these financing documents in substantially the form approved, subject to the satisfaction of specified criteria.